Use it or lose it: Is it time to stop paying for health insurance extras?

 Are you wasting your money on health insurance extras?

-Before renewing your extras cover, ask your insurer for a claims statement and then compare the amount claimed on extras with the amount spent on premiums.
+Before renewing your extras cover, ask your fund for a claims statement and then compare the amount claimed on extras with the amount spent on premiums.
 If you’re spending a lot more than you’re claiming, you probably don’t have a health insurance policy that’s right for your needs.

 12.2 million Australians are signed up for health insurance extras.